 Welcome to the garden of memes.
-There are over 3,000 pages of articles, blog posts, poems, videos, lectures, discussions, and discussions.
-Think about it as a labyrinth of criss-crossing paths for your enjoyment.
+With over 3,000 pages: articles, blog posts, poems, videos, lectures, discussions, discussions: a labyrinth of criss-crossing paths for your enjoyment.
 Some random, some fun, some serious; some photos, some videos, some poems, some article, some notes to myself.
-“Get Lost!” as they say._
+“Get Lost!” as they say.

 See also How to use this site (discussion: Re: How to use this site) and Interesting tricks for this site.

 on Twitter & Facebook: @TotherAlistair

 Dr. Cockburn (pronounced Co-burn, the Scottish way) is an internationally renowned project witchdoctor and IT strategist, best known for

 “Alistair Cockburn is not just a methodologist, he is the only methodologist with the clarity of mind to set the standards for the rest of us.” – J. D. Krise (CSM, CSPO, PMP)

 “If you obey all the rules, you miss all the fun.”
 (Katharine Hepburn)